Jodosoft/Libraries/README.md

 ## 2. Quickstart <br id="quickstart" />

-To install a Jodosoft library, run <a href="https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-add-package">dotnet add</a>, e.g.
+To install a Jodosoft library, use your NuGet package manager or run <a href="https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-add-package">dotnet add</a>, e.g.
 <pre lang="bash"><code>dotnet add Jodosoft.Numerics</code></pre>
-Alternatively, use the <a href="https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio">NuGet Package Manager</a> in Visual Studio:
-1. Right click on a project file and select "Manage Nuget Packages..."
-2. Type "jodosoft" in the search box
-3. Select a library from the results, e.g. Jodosoft.Numerics
-4. Click Install

-Most platforms and versions of .NET are supported, and the libraries can be used freely in commercial work under the MIT License.

-To use the libraries, simply import the required namespace and start using the features in your code.
 No configuration or dependency injection is required.
+Simply import the relevant Jodosoft namespace and beginning the types in your code.

 <pre lang="csharp"><code>using Jodosoft.Numerics;

-</code>// ...</pre>
+</code>var fixedPointNumber = (Fix64)1.234;</pre>

+Most platforms and versions of .NET are supported, and the libraries can be used freely in commercial work under the terms of the MIT License.

 The available libraries are:

-* **[Jodosoft.Numerics](#numerics)** - extra number types (such as fixed-point and non-overflowing) with maths, string-parsing, operators and utilities.
+* **[Jodosoft.Numerics](#numerics)** - extra number types (such as fixed-point and non-overflowing) that support maths, string-parsing, operators and more.
-* **[Jodosoft.Primitives](#primitives)** - utilities, abstractions and shims used by The Jodosoft libraries
-* **[Jodosoft.Geometry](#geometry) (preview)** - shapes, angles and trigonometric functions that work with generic numbers
+* **[Jodosoft.Geometry](#geometry) (preview)** - shapes, angles and trigonometric functions that work with number types from Jodosoft.Numerics
-* **[Jodosoft.Collections](#collections) (preview)** - extra data-structures, utilities and collection abstractions
+* **[Jodosoft.Collections](#collections) (preview)** - data-structures, utilities and collection abstractions
+* **[Jodosoft.Primitives](#primitives)** - utilities and abstractions used throughout the Jodosoft libraries

 [\[Back to top\]](#top)